Lucsantosg/CloudLogAnalysis/index.md

 Your must have a user ID that is a member or an owner of an {{site.data.keyword.Bluemix_notm}} account.
 To get an {{site.data.keyword.Bluemix_notm}} user ID, go to: [Registration ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/registration/){:new_window}

-## Step1: Choose a cloud resource for which you want to see logs
+## Step 1: Choose a cloud resource for which you want to see logs
 {: #step1}

 In the {{site.data.keyword.Bluemix_notm}}, CF applications, containers that run on the {{site.data.keyword.containershort}}, and selected services collect log data automatically and they forward it to the {{site.data.keyword.loganalysisshort}} service.